m4dd0c/DevUnity/README.md

 ## About

-DevUnity is a Real-time code editing platform [DevUnity](https://www.devunity.netlify.app).
-It features collaborates chatting, an account system to save your rooms and collaborations, and room-configurable features such as edit description, title, language, password and more.
-DevUnity attempts to emulate a natural collaborative experience during a project creation and problem solving by providing real-time feedback on typing.
+DevUnity is a real-time code editing platform [DevUnity](https://www.devunity.netlify.app).
+It features collaborative chatting, an account system to save your rooms and collaborations, and room-configurable features such as edit description, title, language, password, and more.
+DevUnity attempts to emulate a natural collaborative experience during a project creation and problem-solving by providing real-time feedback on typing.

 ## Features